testcontainers/testcontainers-java/docs/features/jib.md

 <!--/codeinclude-->

 !!! hint
-Testcontainers library JAR will not automatically add a `jib-core` JAR to your project.
+The Testcontainers library JAR will not automatically add a `jib-core` JAR to your project.
 Minimum version required is `com.google.cloud.tools:jib-core:0.22.0`.